-Lagos Police foil riot, arrest 18 hoodlums at Tejuosho Market
+Lagos Police foil riot, arrest 18 hoodlums at Tejuosho market

 By Efe Onodjae

-According to the Command on Thursday, the hoodlums vandalised sections of a commercial bank within the market and launched attacks on policemen on guard duty.
+According to the Command, the hoodlums vandalised sections of a commercial bank within the market and launched attacks on policemen on guard duty.

 Police authorities said operatives of the Police Mobile Force (PMF) repelled the attack and prevented the thugs from invading both the bank and the market police post, stressing that officers exercised “a high level of restraint” despite provocation.